lsidore/AcmeEval/README.md

 ```

 In this example, the function will generate 20 questions from the markdown files in the `./docs` folder, display logs during the process, save the generated questions to `./testQuestions.json`, and then log the generated questions to the console.

 ## Documentation

 For more information about AcmeEval, please visit our [documentation](https://lsidore.github.io/AcmeEval/docs/intro).

+## Troubleshooting

+If you encounter any problems or errors, please check the following:

+Ensure that the path to your documentation folder is correct.
+Make sure that the markdown files in your documentation folder are well-formatted.
+Check that you have the necessary permissions to read and write files in the specified paths.
+If you've checked these and are still experiencing issues, please open an issue with as much detail as possible.

 ## License